cchitsiang/awesome-stars/topics.md

 - [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) - A powerful little TUI framework 🏗
 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.
 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
-- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - mirrord lets you easily mirror traffic from your production environment to your development environment.
+- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - By mirroring traffic to and from your machine, mirrord surrounds your local service with a mirror image of its cloud environment.
 - [create-go-app/cli](https://github.com/create-go-app/cli) - ✨ Create a new production-ready project with backend, frontend and deploy automation by running one CLI command!
 - [withfig/autocomplete](https://github.com/withfig/autocomplete) - Fig adds autocomplete to your terminal.
 - [Pop-Code/nestjs-console](https://github.com/Pop-Code/nestjs-console) - A nestjs module that provide a cli to your application.